-- You will be reminded that your behaviour is not acceptable. - If you have been reminded and you do not stop, it will result in reflection time during your playtime.
-In reflection time you will talk to an adult about what has happened and what could have been done differently.
-You may have to write a letter of apology.
+• You will be reminded that your behaviour is not acceptable.

+• If you have been reminded and you do not stop, it could mean that you have a time out or miss a playtime.

 Stop!
 Behaviour -

 Stop behaviour.
 This behaviour is unacceptable, compromises safety in our school and will have serious consequences.
 This includes: